MaximilianAlgehed/DAT235Projekt/Description.md

 # DAT235 project description

-##Project summary
+## Project summary
 An area of interest in the interaction between the social sciences and computer science / mathematics is the notion of qualitative, or imprecise, reasoning.
-The goal of this project is to develop domain specific languages for modelling and decision making in Climate Resilient Urban Design.
-At the core of the project lies the concept of Causal Loop Diagrams, a qualitative abstraction of decision making and causality.
-Part of the project will involve formalising the semantics of Causal Loop Diagrams in terms of, maybe, a probabilistic model derived from the work of Wellman, Renooij, and Silja among others on Qualitative Probabilistic Networks.
+The goal of this project is to develop domain specific languages for modeling and decision making in Climate Resilient Urban Design using qualitative reasoning.
-This work will hopefully help connect some of the abstract notions in social science to mathematical and formal foundations through the use of domain specific languages.
+There are two major problems in designing domain specific languages for wide and imprecise domains like Climate Resilient Urban Design.
+The first is to define a precise semantics of qualitative concepts.
+The second problem is the decomposition of the domain.
+For large and complicated domains an attractive approach to DSL design is to design several small domain specific languages for different sub domains and some how combine these small DSLs at will to reason about larger subsets of the original domain.

+The work will focus on the second problem.
+Combining several domain specific languages to reason about large, composite, domains.
+The aim is to decompose the problem of Climate Resilient Urban Design in to a number of domain specific languages for e.g. reasoning about spatial limitations, stakeholder preferences, causality, etc. and show how these languages can be combined to reason about larger problems in Climate Resilient Urban Design.

-##Builds on courses
+## Builds on courses
 Advanced Functional Programming, Domain Specific Languages of Mathematics, Discrete Mathematics, Probability Theory